Markkk33/Phonix/README(PHP).md

 History tracking for activities

-4. Instructor Test Accounts
+4. Test Accounts
-You may use the signup page to create a new account, or use any test credentials provided by the student.
+You may use the signup page to create a new account.

 5. Profile Completion Flow
 If a user profile is incomplete, a notification will appear after login.